 Rachel is a proud Iowan, born in Waterloo and bred in Iowa City.
 She attended the University of Iowa where she received her B.A. in Spanish and Linguistics with a TEFL emphasis, all the while working tirelessly as a photographer and photo editor for the independent university newspaper, The Daily Iowan.

-This year, Rachel was featured in an interview with Jess T. Dugan on Strange Fire Collective, was selected as a regional artist for the Durham installation of Photoville's The Fence.
-She also attended the Eddie Adams Workshop (XXXI) this October.
+Last year, Rachel was featured in an interview with Jess T. Dugan on Strange Fire Collective, was selected as a regional artist for the Durham installation of Photoville's The Fence.
+She also attended the Eddie Adams Workshop (XXXI) in October 2018.

 She can be reached by email at firstname.lastname@example.org and by phone at 319.329.4314—she'd love to work for/collaborate with you.
 Feel free to follow her on Instagram @rcjessen.